Gubeikou Great Wall

 2. Bus No. 980 Express

-Hop onto bus line 980 Express from Dongzhimen station to Miyun Bus Station; and then bus line Mi 25 to your destination.
+Hop onto bus line 980 Express from Dongzhimen station to Miyun Xinnongcun; and then bus line Mi 25 to your destination.
+The overall duration is about 3.5-4 hours.

 |Bus No.||Onward Trip||Return Trip||Fare|